NickScopre/Brain-Seg-Fault/README.md

 # Description
 A project for my CS659 class at NJIT.
 The goal is to implement an image segmentation algorithm from a reference research paper across a wider dataset with the hopes of creating a program to streamline the diagnosis process for MRI brain scans.
-The project for now will be fully on python and besides standard libraries use Numpy and MatPlotLib.
+The project for now will be fully on python and besides standard libraries use OpenCV2, Numpy, MatPlotLib.

-For the first phase of the project, I will implement and attempt to improve upon the sequence of transformations described in the reference research paper.
-Later on, I intend to implement a Convolutional Neural Network to predict the diagnosis based on the original image and the segmented image to see how the segmentation changes the ease of diagnosis.

 # To Use
 Download the dataset from the Kaggle page listed under "Dataset Used."
 Download it as a zip file and unzip it.
 Rename the folder to "input" and place it in the same scope as the downloaded project.
 I would recommend using the "test.py" file to see how it works as the "main.py" will be very resource intensive, processing EVERY image in the directory given.